-21. GENERAL INFORMATION AND PROCEDURES
+23. GENERAL INFORMATION AND PROCEDURES

-- No alcoholic liquor, non-prescription drugs or psychoactive substances are to be brought onto the premises of the Employer and no gambling is allowed on the premises. - If you arrive for work and, in our opinion, you are not fit to work, we reserve the right to exercise our duty of care if we believe that you may not be able to undertake your duties in a safe manner or may pose a safety risk to others, and send you away for the remainder of the day without pay and, dependent on the circumstances, you may be liable to disciplinary action. - During severe weather conditions, you have no automatic legal entitlement to stay away from work or remain at home on full or reduced pay.

-If, due to any adverse weather conditions, you are unable to reach your place of work you should contact the Council Manager or if they are not available, the Mayor and or a member of the office staff.
+- No alcoholic liquor, non-prescription drugs or psychoactive substances are to be brought onto the premises of the Employer and no gambling is allowed on the premises. - If you arrive for work and, in our opinion, you are not fit to work, we reserve the right to exercise our duty of care if we believe that you may not be able to undertake your duties in a safe manner or may pose a safety risk to others, and send you away for the remainder of the day without pay and, dependent on the circumstances, you may be liable to disciplinary action. - During severe weather conditions, you have no automatic legal entitlement to stay away from work or remain at home on full or reduced pay. - If, due to any adverse weather conditions, you are unable to reach your place of work you should contact the Chief Officer, or the Mayor and or a member of the office staff.
 Daily contact must be maintained if the absence lasts for more than one day.

-The Council Manager will determine which of the following options may be available to you.
+The Chief Officer will determine which of the following options may be available to you.

-- a) To take this time as annual holiday leave - b) To make up the time at a later date - c) To take the time as unpaid leave - d) To work from home subject to your job role
+- a) To take this time as annual holiday leave - b) To take the time as unpaid leave c) To work from home subject to your job role